ForgingAntiquity/forgingantiquity.github.io/about.md

 England in 1859--1863, telling the story of someone forging Greek history, and selling it (literally and metaphorically) to the English.

-* An online database of forged papyri from (or allegedly from) Egypt.
+* An [online list of forged papyri](/forgeries) from (or allegedly from) Egypt.
 We invite people to report fake papyri they are aware of to us at <a href="mailto:info@forgingantiquity.com"> info@forgingantiquity.com </a>.

-* Studies by Dundler of the internet trade in papyrus, and Bott of fake sculptures from Egypt.
+* Studies by Dundler of the internet trade in papyrus, Bott of fake sculptures from Egypt, and Handby of the use of YouTube in the Antiquities trade.

 <a name="team"/>
 ## Team